 III.
 Promotion

 Promotion shall be based primarily upon the accomplishments of the individual while in the most recent rank.
 Promotion is a distinct honor and is not based upon length of service.
-The University seeks to develop and sustain nationally and internationally prominent programs in teaching and research.
+The University seeks to develop and sustain nationally and internationally prominent programs in teaching and scholarship.
 A faculty dedicated to high standards is essential to this effort.
 The University’s standards for promotion reflect these high expectations.

 No minimum time in rank is required before a faculty member is eligible for promotion.

-In addition to any criteria established by the campus concerning research, teaching and service, all candidates for promotion and tenure are expected to be in substantial compliance with applicable University policies and legal requirements.
+In addition to any criteria established by the campus concerning scholarship, teaching and service, all candidates for promotion and tenure are expected to be in substantial compliance with applicable University policies and legal requirements.

 The faculty and chairperson/head of each unit shall adopt criteria and procedures for promotion to each rank.
 These criteria and procedures must be approved by the dean, the Provost, the Chancellor and the President.
 Campus and unit criteria and procedures must be consistent with Board Policy 405.1 and other applicable University of Arkansas System policies.